 I am going to start this blog by stating some very sad facts that, as actors, should concern us very much.
 I will follow this with what I feel we can do to help remedy this situation.

 I wonder how many of you are aware that Florida is the only state in the Southeast, and one of 12 states throughout the U.S. without a program to compete for film and television projects.
-At last count, Florida has lost out on approximately 100 major film and television projects that would have equated to over $2 billion spent statewide, and 125,000 cast and crew jobs.
-This also includes losses to ancillary businesses such as hotels, equipment rentals and many more.
-However, since this is addressed only to my fellow professional and career actors, I will concentrate on how it affects us.
+At last count, Florida has lost out on approximately 100 major film and television projects that would have equated to over $2 billion spent statewide, and over150,000 cast and crew jobs.
+This also includes losses to ancillary businesses such as hotels (300,000 potential lost lodging/hotel room nights), equipment rentals and many more.

 When living in Texas, I was a member of the Texas Media Production Alliance (TXMPA).
 At that time, we had lost our incentives (much like what happened here about eight years ago) and work just dried up.
 We worked hard to promote local filming and, despite many hurdles, did get the incentive program passed, but it required the work of the members.
 I remember attending Lobby Day in Austin, where members showed up to promote filming to our elected representatives.
 A huge number of our members were fellow actors who understood the need to promote more filming in Texas.